 Resting heart rate responds quickly to short-term influences.
 This table helps you avoid overinterpreting daily fluctuations.

-• Factor: Intense training phase - Direction: higher - Typical signs: fatigue, drop in performance - What to watch: balance load vs. recovery
+- Factor: Intense training phase - Direction: higher - Typical signs: fatigue, drop in performance - What to watch: many athletes report elevated values during heavy training blocks

-• Factor: Onset of illness - Direction: higher - Typical signs: sore throat, body aches - What to watch: monitor for several days; consider rest
+- Factor: Onset of illness - Direction: higher - Typical signs: feeling unwell - What to watch: illness often increases heart rate as your immune system works harder

-• Factor: Recovery/deload - Direction: lower - Typical signs: feeling fresh - What to watch: usually aligns with training plan
+- Factor: Recovery/deload - Direction: lower - Typical signs: feeling fresh - What to watch: some athletes notice lower values during rest periods

 Wearables can add their own variability.
-According to Polar, optical sensors (PPG) are generally reliable at rest but sensitive to measurement conditions.
+Optical PPG sensors are most accurate at rest and lose accuracy with motion and measurement conditions.

 Evidence and limitations